AviatrixSystems/Docs/HowTos/inline_upgrade.rst

 #.
 Execute "AviatrixConsole/Settings/Maintenance/Upgrade/DryRun" to make sure that all gateways are ready for upgrade.
 If any gateways fail the dry run, please run "AviatrixConsole/Troubleshoot/Diagnostics/Gateway/Diagnostics" and review results to make sure there is a good communication path between the Controller and the Gateway.
 If you cannot fix it, please click on "Submit Results" and then open a ticket by sending an email to support@aviatrix.com.
 #.
 Please make sure that you have the right accounts/credentials to update IAM policies in all AWS accounts during the upgrade process
 #.
 Please make a backup and check the S3 bucket to make sure the process was successful.
 If you don't have backup enabled, please follow the `backup instructions <https://docs.aviatrix.com/HowTos/controller_backup.html>`_ to enable it.
+#.
+If your controller is in AWS and running on a t2/t3 instance type, please make sure that "T2/T3 Unlimited" attribute is set to "enabled" via the AWS Console - select controller instance, click on "Actions/InstanceSettings/Change T2.T3 Unlimited/Enable"

 How to upgrade software